illuminatedspace/andromeda-jazz/README.md

 Integrate API with a pokedex command

-- [ ] add chat command that echos the pokemon name
+- [x] add chat command that echos the pokemon name
 - [ ] make api call to pokeapi and format info about the pokemon
 - [ ] return info about pokemon

+setup

+- prettier
+- eslint

 # Game Ideas